Ensembl/ensembl-metadata/README.md

 The `ensembl-metadata` API follows the same conventions as the core Ensembl APIs, with data objects stored and retrieved in the database via adaptors.
 For each of the following objects, there is a corresponding adaptor e.g. GenomeInfo is handled by GenomeInfoAdaptor.
 The adaptor is responsible for storing/updating objects, and for fetching them from the database.

 ### GenomeInfo
 The central object in the implementation is GenomeInfo, which represents a specific version of a _genome_ from a specific release.
-Besides attributes such as annotation, genebuild etc., it also encapsulates an AssemblyInfo object.
+Besides attributes such as annotation, genebuild etc., it also encapsulates an AssemblyInfo object and an OrganismInfo object.

 ### AssemblyInfo
 This represents a particular assembly of a genome, and is independent of data releases.
-It encapsulates an OrganismInfo object.
 It also provides access to a list of top-level sequence.
+Note that Assembly is independent of Organism.
+This is because the taxonomy of an organism can change extensively following the release of an assembly.
+Currently GenomeInfo represents the intersection of assembly and organism.

 ### OrganismInfo
 This represents a particular organism (regardless of taxonomic rank), and is independent of a data release.